 The purpose of locking scrollers is to support different workflows to calculate the depth of field.
 Here are a few examples:

 Most cameras have very coarse and/or unreliable distance scales on the lens.
 There are exceptions such as some types of medium format digital technical cameras, but the common case is indeed that you don't have the ability to set a specific distance on the lens.
 This means that you must have an object to focus at.
-This is generally not an issue, either you have a main subject that you want to focus at anyway, or there's a stretch of objects in depth in the scene so you can pick something out at almost any distance.
+This is generally not an issue, either you have a main subject that you want to focus at anyway, or there's a stretch of objects over the full depth in the scene so you can pick something out at almost any distance.

 There's still the challenge to measure the distance though.
 A simple mechanical rangefinder is adequate, such as a classic Leitz Fokos or other that you find in the second hand markets, or a Fotoman rangefinder which is produced today.
-There are also many electronic options, such as various laser distance meters (only the better ones work well outdoor in irregular subjects though!).
-A laser distance meter provides much more precision than you need, but if you work with architecture photography it can be a very practical tool.
+There are also many electronic options, such as various laser distance meters (only the better ones work well outdoor with irregular subjects though!).
+A laser distance meter provides much finer precision than you need, but if you work with architecture photography it can be a very practical tool.

 We recommend to bring a simple mechanical rangefinder with you and use when needed, and estimate the remaining.
 The more you use a rangefinder the better you become at estimating distances, so in time you will need to use it less often.